How to Start a Plant-Based Diet (for Kids)

 Plant-based eating for kids - nutrients of concern chart

-A note about milk: There’s a variety of plant-based “milks” (oat, almond, coconut, soy) but they don’t have the same amount of protein and fat as cow’s milk.
-If you have a young child, you will need to incorporate these key nutrients from other sources.
+A note about plant-based milk: There’s a variety of plant-based “milks” (oat, almond, coconut) but they don’t have the same amount of protein and fat as cow’s milk.
+Soy milk as a cow’s milk alternative is a good choice because it closely mimics cow’s milk nutrition.
+If you have a young child and choose other milk alternatives, you will need to incorporate key nutrients from other sources.

 Who Is a Plant-Based Diet Not Recommended For?